Five Ways to Give Smartrfinke2021-11-30T13:37:56-05:00

 Help further the work and mission of our organization

-2. GIFTS OF APPRECIATED STOCK
+2. GIFTS OF APPRECIATED STOCK OR CRYPTOCURRENCY

 Sharing a gift of appreciated stock or other property can be another way to “give smart” to IFI.
 Your advisor can guide you how to gain maximum tax benefits while also fulfilling your charitable gift plan as well.